jsnowynorth/jsnowynorth.github.io/_pages/about.md

 I received my B.S. in Applied Mathematics, B.A. in Ecology and Environmental Biology, and a Minor in Statistics from the University of Colorado Boulder (CU) in 2017.
-While at CU, I was an undergraduate teaching assistant for pre-calculus and probability, and a research assistant investigating short-term forecasting (nowcasting).
+While at CU I was an undergraduate teaching assistant for pre-calculus and probability and a research assistant.
 I also participated in the Laboratory for Interdisciplinary Statistical Analysis (LISA), where I worked on multiple collaborative projects with research faculty around campus.